Getting Curious

 As you reflect, you can notice that an interaction you had with someone earlier in the day brings up feeling maybe uncomfortable, anxious, shame, guilt.
 All of these are parts.
 They are trying to tell you something.
 By getting curious you are unblending from the part so that you are seeing things through the lens of True Self you.
 Being able to respond to these feelings with “huh, that’s interesting.
 I wonder why that’s coming up?”
 Just ask, and listen, write down what pops up.

-Follow the thread
+Follow the Thread

 An example of this could be, say you texted a friend, hours go by with no response.
 Some people can think that they are probably busy and will respond when they can, no big deal.
 However, someone else might think, “are they mad at me?”.
 “Did I do something wrong”.
 This is what you pay attention to.
-Notice what emotions are coming up, body sensations, this is ow you can tell that a part is activated.
+Notice what emotions are coming up, body sensations, this is how you can tell that a part is activated.

 This could play out in different ways, you could continue to be anxious, worried, reliving every past conversation and text exchange you had the past month to see if something was said that resulted in this friend being mad therefore not texting back.
 Or you could have another part that berates this part that is worried maybe some tough love from the inner critic.
 Or you could take a breath, and just notice it all and get curious about it.